Parker-Bakken/ai-api-integrations/README.md

 >
 > The goal of this repo is to become a practical reference for clean, reusable AI API integrations used in real automation workflows.

+Simple, reusable AI API integration patterns for automation workflows using OpenAI, Claude, and other LLM providers.

 ## Why this repo exists

 Most automation systems fail when AI calls are messy, inconsistent, or hard to scale.